BrianPugh/belay/docs/source/Quick Start.rst

 ``sync`` takes in a path to a local folder.
 The contents of the folder will be synced to the device's root directory.

+**NOTE:** This will delete any existing files currently on device before syncing.

 For example, if the local filesystem looks like:

 ::